dotnet/corefx/Documentation/project-docs/benchmarking.md

 }
 ```

-### Executing
+## Running the benchmark

+In your application entry point pass the configuration to the BenchmarkRunner:
+`BenchmarkRunner.Run<T>(new MainConfig()); // <-- Configuration class`

-As mentioned before, instead of calling the dotnet in the `PATH` we call the `dotnet.exe` explicitely from the downloaded SDK folder:
+As mentioned before, instead of calling the dotnet in the `PATH` we call the `dotnet.exe` explicitely from the downloaded SDK folder.
+To get valid results make sure to compile and run your project with RELEASE configuration:

 ```
 > cd "path/to/your/benchmark/project"